automationhacks/automationhacks.github.io/_posts/2020-03-08-mobile-app-testing-checklist.md

 ---
-id: 580
 title: Mobile app testing checklist
-date: 2020-03-08T17:31:48+00:00
-author: Gaurav
 excerpt: |
   A testers brain requires a lot of creativity and the no of scenarios that we test on a day to day basis are innumerable.
 Expecting the brain to remember all the ways of testing an application whether it be from a mobile, a web or an API interface is tough and an overhead.
 This mobile testing checklist is a brain dump of the different ways that I approach and think about testing apps in different conditions and hopefully reduces the cognitive load to remember these.
 layout: post
 permalink: /2020/03/08/mobile-app-testing-checklist/
-jabber_published:
-  - "1583688710"
-timeline_notification:
-  - "1583688713"
-email_notification:
-  - "1583688713"
 image: /assets/images/wp-content/uploads/2020/03/page1.png
 categories:
   - Testing